 In this case you select “Follow existing event/newsletter email” and click “Next >”.

-Then you can select which newsletter to follow, and even download statistics in a Microsoft Excel data sheet, which contains information about whom you have sent to, which recipients that has read your mail, etc.
+Then you can select which newsletter to follow, and even download statistics in a Microsoft Excel data sheet.
+The report contains information about whom you have sent to, which recipients that has read your mail, etc.